Planning Enforcement

 Our Planning Enforcement Strategy sets out how we will deal with breaches of planning control.

-Many cases are solved through discussion, and sometimes the person responsible applies for and receives planning permission after the work has already been done.
-If this does not work, the Council can use legal powers.
+Many cases are resolved informally through discussion, and sometimes the person responsible applies for and receives planning permission after the work has already been done (retrospective planning permission).
+Where a serious breach occurs, the Council can proceed with formal enforcement action.
 These powers can include issuing notices that require unauthorised buildings to be removed or stopping an unlawful use.

 There are also criminal offences under planning law, including:

-• carrying out illegal work on a listed building
+- carrying out unathorised works to a listed building

-• demolishing a building in a conservation area without permission
+- demolishing a building, or part of it, in a conservation area without consent

 Reporting a Possible Breach of Planning Control